About K'gari (Fraser Island) dingoes

 A protected species

-Fraser Island World Heritage Area—part of the Great Sandy National Park—lies north of Brisbane (Australia), off Queensland’s Fraser Coast, near the cities of Maryborough and Hervey Bay, and the coastal town of Rainbow Beach.
+K'gari (Fraser Island) World Heritage Area—part of the Great Sandy National Park—lies north of Brisbane (Australia), off Queensland’s Fraser Coast, near the cities of Maryborough and Hervey Bay, and the coastal town of Rainbow Beach.

 The dingo Canis lupus dingo is protected in Queensland national parks as a native species.
 The Queensland Parks and Wildlife Service has a legal responsibility to conserve these populations on national parks and protected areas, even though the dingo is a declared pest outside of these areas.

-On Fraser Island, dingoes are normally a golden sandy colour.
+On K'gari (Fraser Island), dingoes are normally a golden sandy colour.
 They are often born with black markings particularly on the back and tail and lose the black hair as they get older.
 Juveniles may retain black on their backs and sometimes on their tails.
 Most have white markings on their chests, tail tips and feet—described as socks.
 Some have black muzzles and all have pricked ears and bushy tails.
 Tail tips, socks and any fighting scars are unique to each individual dingo and these help in individual dingo identification.

 - Also see: What does a dingo look like?